 Region Alert monitors key oil and gas regions in 40+ relevant languages including Arabic, Portuguese, French, Hausa, Pidgin English, Ijaw, Yoruba, Bahasa Indonesia, Russian, Kazakh, Burmese, Spanish, and Swahili.
 Sources include community forums, maritime channels, port authority feeds, government gazettes, labor union platforms, and local media in producing regions worldwide.

-How Region Alert Serves the Energy Sector
+How Does Region Alert Serve the Energy Sector?

 Our monitoring is built around how energy operations actually work, not how security consultants think they should work.